3-37025958-G-C

 Variant summary

 The NM_000249.4(MLH1):c.1360G>C(p.Gly454Arg) variant causes a missense change involving the alteration of a non-conserved nucleotide.
 The variant allele was found at a frequency of 0.0000905 in 1,614,106 control chromosomes in the GnomAD database, with no homozygous occurrence.
 In-silico tool predicts a benign outcome for this variant.
-15/21 in silico tools predict a benign outcome for this variant.
+15/22 in silico tools predict a benign outcome for this variant.
 Variant has been reported in ClinVar as Conflicting classifications of pathogenicity (no stars).
-Another variant affecting the same amino acid position, but resulting in a different missense (i.e. G454A) has been classified as Benign.
+Another nucleotide change resulting in the same amino acid substitution has been previously reported as Benign in ClinVar.
+Synonymous variant affecting the same amino acid position (i.e. G454G) has been classified as Likely benign.

 Frequency